BLINK0000000/CSnake/README.md

 ![til](./ReadmeAssets/CSnakeTest.gif)

 ## Controls
-W - up
+W - Up\
-A - left
+A - Left\
-S - down
+S - Down\
-D - right
+D - Right\

 Can only move orthogonal to current direction, tap to change directions.

+## Installation
+- Install Raylib and Cmake.
+- Clone repo and it should be ready to go.

 ## Issues
 - Unfinished